Kite: How to Delegate Voting Power Privately: Introduction

 The research community has been exploring private digital voting systems for a long time, starting with the work of Chaum~\cite{Chaum81} in 1981.
 Some protocols are based on homomorphic encryption~\cite[Ch.3]{BernhardW13}, some are based on mix nets~\cite[Ch.6]{BernhardW13}, some are based on blind signatures~\cite[Ch.2]{BernhardW13}, and some are based on other mechanisms.
-Modern protocols stress the notion of end-to-end verifiability, where every voter can verify that its vote was counted as cast~\cite{USENIX:Adida08,USENIX:BNPW24,USENIX:CCCCEHMPRSSV10}.
+Modern protocols stress the notion of end-to-end verifiability, where the core requirement is that every voter can verify that their vote was counted as cast.~\cite{USENIX:Adida08,USENIX:BNPW24,USENIX:CCCCEHMPRSSV10}.
 We refer to~\cite{BernhardW13} for a survey of the area.
 More recently, some papers study private voting in the context of blockchains~\cite{Cicada,BCvote}.

 In a typical voting system, private or not, every voter casts a ballot, these ballots are then tabulated, and the final results are published.
 However, this is not how voting works in DAOs.
 Since members do not have the desire or ability to vote on every proposal, the two most widely used governance protocols on Ethereum --- Compound's {\em Governor Bravo}~\cite{governorBravo} and Open Zeppelin's {\em Governor}~\cite{governance} --- support \emph{proxy voting}.
-In proxy voting, a voter can optionally delegate their voting power to a delegate, who votes on proposals on behalf of the voter.
+In proxy voting, a voter can optionally delegate their voting power to a delegate, who votes on proposals on behalf of the voter, or delegate to themselves to vote directly.
 These delegations are recorded publicly on chain.
 In addition, the delegate's voting history is also recorded publicly on chain.
 The latter transparency allows a voter Alice to hold her delegate accountable for their voting record.
+In fact, this is not specific to DAOs and is central to representative democracy, where voters privately elect representatives who vote on their behalf publicly.
 In a liquid democracy~\cite{blum2016liquid}, Alice can revoke her delegation at any time and delegate to someone else as often and as many times as she wants.
-Indeed, this logic is supported by DAO governance contracts.
+Liquid democracy allows delegations to form transitive chains, with proxy voting being a special case of chains of length one.
+Indeed, this logic is supported by most DAO governance contracts.